mattdesl/module-exports/README.md

 #### `stream([options])`

-Returns a transform stream that prefixes the input with `module.exports =`, and suffixes with an optional semicolon `;`.
+Returns a transform stream that prefixes the input with `"module.exports"`, and suffixes with an optional semicolon `;`.

 Options: